 What are Apnalaya’s plans for the next decade?

-We are taking sustainable community development through citizenship programme to ten new geographies in India, in partnership with other NGOs.
+We are taking sustainable community development through the citizenship programme to ten new geographies in India, in partnership with other NGOs.
 We are also planning to make the citizenship programme virtually available.
-We want to intensify evidence-based research to support sustainable development of the urban poor and also initiate and develop a pan India youth forum dedicated to citizenship issues.
+We want to intensify evidence-based research to support the sustainable development of the urban poor and also initiate and develop a pan India youth forum dedicated to citizenship issues.